-Centrally located in the heart of Seattle, the Chihuly Garden and Glass Exhibit features some of the stunning glassworks of world-renowned Dale Chihuly.
-Blending in perfectly with the lush, green garden theme of the Emerald City, the glassworks are on display in an open-air museum, both indoors and outdoors.
+Centrally located in the heart of Seattle, the Chihuly Garden and Glass Exhibit features some of the stunning glassworks of world-renowned artist, Dale Chihuly.
+Blending in perfectly with the lush, green garden theme of the Emerald City, the glassworks are on display in an open-air museum.

-Perhaps the most famous sightseeing highlight is Seattle’s Space Needle – also the most easily-recognizable structure in Seattle’s stunning cityscape skyline.
-Towering over the neighboring buildings, the Space Needle features an observation deck at approximately 520 feet in the air, with some of the most breathtaking 360-degree views.
-Just underneath the observation deck is a restaurant where you can dine in style overlooking the spectacular city of Seattle.
+Seattle’s most famous attraction, the Space Needle, is also the most easily recognizable structure in the city’s stunning skyline.
+Towering over the neighboring buildings, the Space Needle features an observation deck approximately 520 feet in the air, which offers breathtaking 360-degree views.
+Just underneath the observation deck, you’ll find a restaurant where you can dine in style overlooking the spectacular city of Seattle.

-One of the oldest farmers’ markets in the US, and certainly one of the oldest attractions in Seattle, Pike’s Place Market has been open for over a hundred years.
-The fish market is perhaps the most famous portion of Pike’s Place Market, showcasing fresh fish open to the public.
-Watch as local fishermen and vendors toss fresh-caught fish in the air, passing each fish through the market until it reaches the customer.
+One of the oldest farmers’ markets in the US, and certainly one of the oldest attractions in Seattle, Pike Place Market has been open for over a hundred years.
+At the fish market, watch as local fishermen and vendors toss fresh-caught fish in the air, passing each fish through the market until it reaches the customer.

-If stunning landscapes and breathtaking views are what make your vacation special, look no further than the Puget Sound.
-The Sound provides postcard-like views of snowcapped mountains behind evergreen forests stretching for miles until they meet the sea right in front of your eyes.
-There are even a few popular Puget Sound viewpoints right in the city, such as Kerry Park, that are world-renowned for being perfect for weddings, photoshoots, and landscape photography.
+If stunning landscapes and breathtaking views are what make your vacation special, look no further than Puget Sound.
+The Sound provides postcard-like views of snow-capped mountains behind evergreen forests stretching for miles until they meet the sea right in front of your eyes.

-Taking one of the many ferries available in Seattle is a unique way to see the best views of the city.
+Riding one of Seattle’s many ferries is a unique way to see the best views of the city.
 From the rugged evergreen forests to the sharp, stunning skyscrapers of the city, you can see all aspects of Seattle from your waterside vantage point.
 Plus, you may just get a chance to meet some of the local marine wildlife that come out to play while you enjoy a peaceful and smooth ferry ride.

 The Space Needle may be the most easily recognizable structure in the Seattle skyline, but it is not the tallest.
 The Columbia Tower reaches heights of nearly 1,000 feet and boasts 75 floors.
-You’ll be allowed as high as the 73rd floor where the observation deck is located, and it’s here that you’ll be able to take in some of the most spectacular and awe-inspiring views of Seattle and her surroundings – including the Puget Sound, snow-capped mountains, and evergreen forests.
+Go to the observation deck on the 73rd floor and take in the spectacular and awe-inspiring views of Seattle and the surrounding area.

-Take a boat ride to Blake Island to find yourself in Tillicum Village – the heart of Seattle’s Native American heritage.
-Learn the history of the first inhabitants of this beautiful land, enjoy interactive activities – such as wood-carving, traditional dance shows, venturing down winding walking paths and hiking trails, and more.
+On Blake Island, you’ll find Tillicum Village, the heart of Seattle’s Native American heritage.
+Learn the history of the first inhabitants of this beautiful land and enjoy interactive activities like woodcarving and traditional dance shows.
 Fully immerse yourself in the culture by tasting authentic dishes prepared in the traditional style of the area’s Native American tribes.

-Who doesn’t love coffee?
-A tour of the Starbucks Headquarters in Seattle is a fascinating and invigorating experience that showcases how the world’s largest coffee chain got its start and how it runs flawlessly today.
-Tour the facility from its offices to tasting rooms to laboratories where coffee testing is performed daily.
-Enjoy interactive features of the tour, such as coffee tastings, the histories of coffee types and where they come from, and tips and tricks for making your own special brew.
+Love coffee?
+Then a tour of the Starbucks Headquarters in Seattle is a must.
+Discover how the world’s largest coffee chain got its start and how it runs today.
+Tour the facility and see its tasting rooms and laboratories, where coffee testing is performed daily.
+Sip Starbucks’ famous blends, learn the history of different coffee types and where they come from, and get tips and tricks for making your own special brew at home.

 Portage Bay Cafe